-Best Hunt for Evidence of an Underground Bowling Alley - 2011
+Best Hunt for Evidence of an Underground Bowling Alley Phoenix 2011 - The Gold Spot

 Oh, sure.
 Everyone's heard about the Gold Spot Bowling Alley.
 And over the summer, rumors about the long-shuttered underground space grew even louder.
 We couldn't help obsessing.
 Local photographer Dayvid LeMmon created a Facebook page for the abandoned spot, across Central from the Westward Ho, a few weeks ago.
 He checked in a few times, and since we'd heard a few locals got tours, we were all over him.
 But LeMmon readily admitted that while he was equally obsessed, he'd been equally unlucky.
 He hadn't been down to see that darn bowling alley, either.